MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-global-settings.md

 > ![Audience details in global form settings.](media/real-time-marketing-form-global-settings-audience-details.png)

 - **Name** - name your audience settings.
 This name is visible in the form editor.
 Use short, but descriptive names.
-- **Target entity** - select which entity will be targeted by the form submission processing.
+- **Target entity** - select which entity is targeted by the form submission processing.
 Marketing form supports both lead and contact entities, but event registration form is limited to contact only.

 #### Matching rules